oceanfabreeze/Misc-Linux/README.md

 # bashyboi
-Dumb linux crap I write
+Dumb linux crap I write in this repo.
+This specific repo is copied from my corp repo as a backup.

-## zabbixmysqlcheck
+## mysql-filesystem-check
-Created this to check the MySQL filesystem on Unified Regions Zabbix nodes.
+Created this to check the MySQL filesystem on my Zabbix nodes.
 If the filesystem gets over the set threshold, it sends an email to the Zabbix Admin defined in the script.
 I probably could've used Zabbix to do this e-mail notification.....but heck I still haven't gone through the email configuration for our Zabbix instance and most of the email's it sends are completely useless.
 So I have them filter out to a separate folder and wouldn't see the email about this filesystem needing cleaned up.

 To install this as a daily cronjob.
 Copy script to /etc/cron.daily/ using commands below.